DCMLab/chord-eval/README.md

 peaks of a spectrum : If consecutive bins in the spectrum are non-zero, the function keep only the maximum of the bins and filter out the others.

+### Caching

+A dict can be given in argument to the function for caching : the spectrogram of each new chord encontered is sotered in it.

+## test.py

+A script to test the chord_SPS function

 ## data_reduc